Welcome to None-So-Hardy

 Native species are indigenous to Ireland and not introduced from another country.
 A large variety of our stock would be of native origin, from seed collected by our staff at registered areas.
 Species native to Ireland include Oak, Ash, Alder, Birch, Rowan, and Thorn.
 Read more…

-We have available a variety of Native Alder, Birch, Oak, Mountain Ash and Whitethorn suitable for the GLAS scheme.
+We have available a variety of Native Trees and Hedging suitable for the ACRES scheme including Alder, Birch, Hazel, Oak, Scots Pine, Mountain Ash and Whitethorn.
 Read more…

 It’s believed that plants which seed originated from certain regions not just in Ireland, but also Britain and Europe are best suited for planting here as they are from a similar climate.
 All of None-So-Hardy’s forestry species are from such area’s and are all certified for grant aid and forestry approval.